varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

             documents.
 This is a shortcut for specifying the default_ttl run-time parameter.

 -r param[,param...]
-            Specifies a list of parameters that are read only.
-This gives the system administrator a way to limit what someone with access to the Varnish CLI can do.
-In a very secure environment you want to consider setting parameters such as *user*, *group*, *cc_command*, *vcc_allow_inline_c* to
+            Make the listed parameters read only.
+This gives the system administrator a way to limit what the Varnish CLI can do.
-            read only as these can potentially be used to escalate privileges.
+            Consider making parameters such as *user*, *group*, *cc_command*, *vcc_allow_inline_c* read only as these can potentially be used to escalate privileges from the CLI.
+            Protecting *listen_address* may also be a good idea.

 -u user     Specifies the name of an unprivileged user to which the child
             process should switch before it starts accepting